 All recommendations from the internal audit reports were accepted and all recommendations from prior years were addressed or in the process of being implemented.
-The internal auditor's overall assurance rating for 2020-21 was SATISFACTORY.
+The internal auditor's overall assurance rating for 2021-22 was Satisfactory.

-The committee reviewed risk and the risk register at its meetings.
-It made recommendations regarding risk ownership.
+The committee reviewed risk and the risk registers at its meetings.
+It made recommendations regarding new and amended risks.

-Owing to Covid-19 restrictions, the committee did not meet the internal and external auditors in the absence of the executive.
-However, the Chair of the Audit Committee provided opportunities before each meeting for the auditors to raise any concerns they may have had with him privately.
-No matters were raised with the executive as a result of these arrangements.
+The committee met the internal and external auditors in the absence of the executive.
+No matters were raised with the executive as a result of this meeting.

-The committee submitted a formal written report on its work to the Strategic Investment Board Ltd Board in May 2020.
+The committee submitted a formal written report on its work to the Strategic Investment Board Ltd Board in May 2021.
 The Chair reported orally to the Strategic Investment Board Ltd Board after each of the committee's meetings.